• Become a

 Who Can Be a Pipefitter?

-Must be 18 years of age or older, have a High School Diploma/GED, and be physically capable of performing the essential functions of the apprenticeship program, with or without a reasonable accommodation, and without posing a direct threat to the health and safety of the individual or others.
+• Applicants must be physically capable of performing the essential functions of the apprentice programs, with or without reasonable accommodation and without posing a direct threat to their health and safety or that of others.

 Program Sponsor